-- Try to find a new sport you've never played.
-Learn the rules of the game and try it if you can and share with class in the following week - Trying to do as much sport during extra school as you can.
+• Try to find a new sport you've never played from different country.
+Learn the rules of the game and try it if you can and share with class in the following week

+• Group activity: trying to do as much sport during extra school as you can.
 After two weeks teacher nominates the most active children

-I was able to perform the PA new sport ?
+I was able to perform the PA new sport?
 I know the new rules?
 I was not able.
 If no, why not?